Kennedy Space Center, Calle Florida, United States

 In your book “Where do we go from here?” of 1967, half a year after the explosion that killed three Apollo I astronauts in a test launch, Luther King challenged the United States to prioritize solving its internal problems over conquering the Moon:

-“…if our nation can spend $35 billion a year to wage an evil, unjust war in Vietnam and $20 billion to take a man to the moon, then it can also spend a few billion dollars to put God's children on your own feet, here at Terra. "
+“…if our nation can spend $35 billion a year to wage an evil, unjust war in Vietnam and $20 billion to take a man to the moon, then it can also spend a few billion dollars to put God's children on your own feet, here at EARTH. "

 As contradictory as it may sound, Wells testified that Luther King expressed a desire to watch one of the rocket launches.